FilipFas/TradingandServerProjectUSI/README.md

 ## Project Description
 The TradingProject aims to leverage a Virtual Private Server (VPS) to execute an algorithmic trading bot.
 The bot is designed to interact with the Crypto market, execute trades based on a predefined strategy, and store the results for analysis.
 Additionally, the project includes functionality to display these trading results in a user-friendly format.

-Results can be consulted here: https\\....
+Results can be consulted here: https\\www.algotradingproject.online

 Folder structure:
 ```bash